CRM Adoption: How to Boost End-User Adoption

-And, when you introduce a CRM system which keeps track of all information, people start to think that you’re trying to keep tabs on them.
-It’s human nature that makes end users resistant to change although a transition to a new CRM.
+And when you introduce a CRM system which keeps track of all information, people start to think that you’re trying to keep tabs on them.
+It’s human nature that makes end users resistant to change and transition to a new or updated CRM.

 How to Increase CRM Adoption Rates